matthias-reis/carda-gatsby/content/articles/2021/11/visceral.md

 language: en
 languageLink: /2021/11/fere-visceral/
 ---
 **I am sure you agree with me that it's about time to discover one more beautiful post-rock record?
 I don't want to brag, but I might have done just that today.
-Fere's new album is out on November 20th on Raging Records.
+Fere's new album came out on November 20th on Raging Records.
 The music on "Viceral" hit me to the core.**

 Fere is a sound collective that formed in Portugal in 2016.
 It feels pretty challenging to categorise the project, so let me just skip that part.
 I think it isn't necessary anyway.